Molina-Q/Molina-Q/README.md

 🌌  Fascinated with the infinite possibilities offered by programming<br/>
 ☀️  I absolutely love JavaScript and everything surrounding it

-⚡ Currently learing Documentations, deployment and Rust<br/>
+⚡ Currently learing Documentations, deployment, CI/CD and Rust<br/>
 <!-- 🐣 And getting curious about low-level languages! (currently learning C) -->
 <!-- skills -->
 ## 📺 Skill set